phetsims/phet-info/checklists/postmortem-process.md

   Coordinator.
 The moderator also documents the important points of the meeting.

 - [ ]  **3.
 Create github postmortem issue and postmortem google doc**
-- Create a github issue in the repository of the sim for which the postmortem is occurring.
+- Create a GitHub issue in the repository of the sim for which the postmortem is occurring.
 This checklist will should be copied into the issue.
-- Create a postmortem google doc for the sim and set phethelp as the owner.
-This google doc should live within the appropriate sim folder on google drive.
+- Create a postmortem Google doc for the sim and set phethelp as the owner.
+This Google doc should live within the appropriate sim folder on Google drive.

 - [ ]  **4.
 Two successes and two improvements**
 - Participants will bring a list of no more than 2 items that were done well during the project, and no more than 2